foundation/foundation-sites/docs/pages/callout.md

 ## Sizing

 Callouts can be sized using the `.small` and `.large` classes.
-These will affect the padding around content to be smaller and larger respectivly.
+These will affect the padding around content to be smaller and larger respectively.

 ```html_example
 <div class="callout small">